Many games have tutorials that must be completed before the game can begin.

 a manual than actually practicing.
 Control is taken away from the player as the game demonstrates how to perform tasks by itself, usually with either voice-over or onscreen text explanations.
 Some people might find this more helpful than just being told what to do step-by-step in a controlled tutorial, as with the auto pilot the player has an idea of what they're expected to do and what it looks like to do so correctly.

 Tutorials are on a sliding scale.
 Some are nominally "interactive" but lock down everything except what they want you to pick.
-Still, if the game prompts you to do anything, it's not strictly this trope.

 Compare: Forced Tutorial